Ask Krrish Contact Us

 IP Protection Yes No

-Upgrade Mechanism Push Upgrades (publisher-initiated) Push Upgrades (publisher-initiated), Manual Install
+Upgrade Mechanism Push Upgrades (publisher-initiated) Push Upgrades, Manual Install

 Ideal User ISVs, Commercial Software Developers Enterprise Development Teams, System Integrators